Bob Rogers (designer): Career

 Bob Rogers began his involvement in themed entertainment in 1968 with the Walt Disney Company, as a magician in the Magic Shop at the Disneyland theme park in California.
 Founded in 1981, Rogers' firm, BRC Imagination Arts has received over 400 international awards, including two Academy Award nominations and 23 Themed Entertainment Association (TEA) "THEA" Awards for "outstanding achievement in themed entertainment".
 In 2010, Rogers was inducted into the IAAPA Hall of Fame.
 In his induction by IAAPA, Rogers' company was referred to as "one of the world's leading creators of content-based visitor experiences for museums, cultural centers and theme parks".

-In 1984, Rogers was elected into the Academy of Motion Picture Arts and Sciences, serving since as a voting member in the Oscar process.
+In 1984, Rogers was elected into the Academy of Motion Picture Arts and Sciences, serving since as a voting member in the Oscar awards selection and rules process.
 In 2014 he was elected to serve on the board of governors (their board of directors) of the Academy of Motion Picture Arts and Sciences.
 Rogers is also a former board member of Ryman Arts, a non-profit which provides recognition and scholarships to young artists of exceptional talent.

 The National Aeronautics and Space Administration (NASA) invited Rogers to help develop its master plan for the exploration of Mars as part of their Mars Exploration Program Analysis Group.
 In September 2002, Rogers was awarded the NASA Public Service Medal.

 In 2009 Rogers received the "Order of Lincoln Medal" in recognition of his and BRC's work creating the Abraham Lincoln Presidential Library and Museum.

 Rogers is a writer and popular speaker on the subject of content-based themed entertainment and is recognized among industry peers and the press as an expert in his field.
 Rogers has been quoted and interviewed in a wide range of media such as The New York Times, The Washington Post, Time, Fast Company, Popular Science, and the Los Angeles Times.
-He has been a featured guest on National Public Radio's program, A Prairie Home Companion.
+He was a featured guest on National Public Radio's program, A Prairie Home Companion.

 In 2007 Rogers received the Thea Award for Lifetime Achievement.
 Each year one such award is given to an individual who is recognized, industry-wide, for their key contributions to the evolution of themed design and entertainment.
 Past recipients have included film innovator Don Iwerks and Walt Disney Imagineers Marty Sklar, Tony Baxter and John Hench.